hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 Vault servers keep everything in memory and do not write any data to the local hard disk.
 To persist data, Vault encrypts it, and sends it off to its storage backends, so no matter how the backend stores that data, it is already encrypted.
+Even so, by default, [GCE encrypts all data at rest]( https://cloud.google.com/compute/docs/disks/customer-supplied-encryption), a process managed by GCE without any additional actions needed on your part.
+You can also provide your own encryption keys and GCE will use these to protect the Google-generated keys used to encrypt and decrypt your on-disk data.
 By default, this Module uses GCS as a storage backend.

 ### Firewall Rules